Free to Fly: A Defense of the Single Life

 Another friend had a music ministry and sang in churches all over her area, praising God and selling her albums.
 She met her future husband during this adventurous life, and now she's a preacher's wife with two lovely girls.

-A newer friend of mine told me of years singing in her brother's band, leading a youth ministry, traveling and working in different places, and finally meeting a man and settling down well into her 30s.
+A newer friend of mine told me of years spent singing in her brother's band, leading a youth ministry, traveling and working in different places, and finally meeting a man and settling down well into her 30s.

 I want to remind you that if you're married, your life is vitally important.
 You're growing together with your mate, and the lives you impact together are going to be changed forever by your influence.
 But if you're single, you are making an impact, too.
 You're out there representing something to the world.
-Please choose to spend this time like my good friends are doing and have done.
+Please choose to spend this time like my good friends have done.
 Represent God well.
 Represent clean living and exciting adventures.
 Represent what is good and right about the people of your generation.
 Live big, fly free, and do something special during this time.
 Life is precious.
 Don't waste it.